kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 ownership semantics remain outside this result.
 A zero count from a shallow direct translation-unit run remains inconclusive.
 The KVM result likewise covers one oversized-register success path; it does not prove all ioctl inputs or model unrelated ARM64 architectural effects.
-The MTE protocol diagnostic establishes a hazardous source-level ordering; a runtime reproducer and upstream maintainer review are still required to close the kernel finding.
+The MTE initialization diagnostic establishes a hazardous source-level ordering but still lacks a runtime differential.
+The separate helper-domain diagnostic has a controlled vulnerable-panic/fixed-pass QEMU result; physical hardware and upstream maintainer confirmation remain open.
 The IRQ-routing result covers direct accesses to one retained `counted_by` field in one bounded scenario.
-Its zero real-source finding rejects the tested candidate;
-it is not a proof that `irqchip.c` or KVM IRQ routing is bug-free.
+Its zero real-source finding rejects the tested candidate; it is not a proof that `irqchip.c` or KVM IRQ routing is bug-free.